Course syllabus

 Students will receive a score for each learning outcome representing the proportion of questions matched with that outcome that received a satisfactory assessment across all assignments.
 The outcome will be assessed as follows:

-‘partly met’ if the proportion is between 0.5 and 0.8
+‘partly met’ if the score is between 0.5 and 0.8

 ‘unmet’ otherwise